Cantalorian/readme-generator/README.md

   # README generator

   ## Description
-  Generate a readme based on user input
+  Generates a readme based on user input

   ## Table of Contents
   * [Description](#Description)